 In your final year, you will have the opportunity to put your knowledge into practice by completing an in-depth, independent research project or dissertation (subject to approval).
 This will give you the chance to further develop vital employability skills in areas of research, time management critical thinking.

-Essex Business School is ranked in the UK’s top 25 for research excellence (REF, 2014) and our students and staff join us from all over the world.
+Essex Business School is ranked in the UK’s top 25 for research quality (The Times and The Sunday Times Good University Guide 2018) and our students and staff join us from all over the world.

 You are taught by a highly qualified, enthusiastic team with wide-ranging research interests and proven academic track record.
 You’ll regularly see our academics, such as Professor of Accounting Prem Sikka, talking to the media about important business issues.